BREXIT: Implications for EU Trademarks and EU Designs

 1. Registered EU Trademarks and EU Designs

-All registered EUTMs and RCDs will be treated by the UK Intellectual Property Office (UKIPO) as national trademark and design registrations and will become comparable UK rights.
-The comparable rights will be entered into the UK register automatically and free of charge.
-The date of application, the date of registration and any applicable priority or seniority dates of the comparable rights will be the same as for the EU rights.
+All registered EU trademarks (EUTMs) and EU designs (RCDs) will be treated as national trademark and design registrations in the UK.
+These rights will become comparable UK rights and will be entered into the UK register automatically and free of charge.
+The dates of application, registration, and any priority or seniority dates will be the same as for the EU rights.

-The UKIPO will not issue new certificates for the comparable UK rights.
-However the UK rights will be treated as fully independent national IP rights, which can be challenged, assigned, licensed and renewed (see below).
-The UK trademark registrations will retain its EUTM registration number, but will be prefixed with “UK009”, so that it will be identifiable a a comparable UK right.
+The UK Intellectual Property Office (UKIPO) will not issue new certificates for the comparable UK rights.
+The UK trademark registrations will retain the EUTM registration number, but will be prefixed with “UK009” to indicate that they are comparable UK rights.
 The UK registered designs will retain the 9-digit RCD number and will be prefixed with “9”.

 2. Filed EU Trademark Applications and EU Design Applications